HDFGroup/hdf5/README.txt

-found in the release_docs/ directory:  INSTALL contains instructions for compiling and installing the library;  INSTALL_parallel contains instructions for installing the parallel version of the library;  similarly-named files contain instructions for VMS and several environments on MS Windows systems.
+found in the release_docs/ directory:  INSTALL contains instructions for compiling and installing the library;  INSTALL_parallel contains instructions for installing the parallel version of the library;  similarly-named files contain instructions for several environments on MS Windows systems.

 Documentation for this release can be found at the following URL:
     http://www.hdfgroup.org/HDF5/doc/.